Home

 (left) Rear side of Palazzo Farnese; (centre) decoration of a hall; (right) Farnese page costume

 In 1534 Cardinal Farnese became Pope Paul III and he managed to appoint Pier Luigi Duke of Castro in 1537 and Duke of Parma in 1545.
-The palace at Gradoli was used as the summer residence by the pope himself and by other members of the Farnese family.
+The palace at Gradoli was used as the summer residence by the Pope himself and by other members of the Farnese family.
 Today it houses the town hall of Gradoli and a small museum about the Farnese.

-Coats of arms of the Farnese associated with heraldic symbols of the Orsini (five petal rose) and of the Aldobrandini (stars and stripes) because in 1600 Ranuccio I Farnese Duke of Castro married Margherita Aldobrandini, a relative of Clement VIII, the reigning pope.
+Coats of arms of the Farnese associated with heraldic symbols of the Orsini (five petal rose) and of the Aldobrandini (stars and stripes)

 Views of Grotte